o3de/o3de.org/content/docs/user-guide/scripting/script-canvas/working-with-nodes-disconnecting.md

 1. Pause your pointer over the connection.
 The white line becomes a line of moving blue dashes.

-1. Right\-click the blue dashed line.
+1. Right-click the blue dashed line.

 1. In the context menu, choose **Delete**.